North-West District (Botswana): Geography

 Like most of Botswana, it consists of partially dissected tablelands, in this case sloping down from the Kaukau Veld that lies to the northwest.
 This flow and the Okavango River drain into the mostly endorheic Okavango Delta.
 The delta seasonally overflows into the endorheic Lake Ngami to the south, and into the Thamalakane River which via the Boteti River feeds the Makgadikgadi salt pans to the southeast.
 Most of the rivers in the region are seasonal, and subject to flash floods.
-Maun, the Tsodilo Hills, Moremi Game Reserve, Gchwihaba (Drotsky's) Caves, Aha Hills, Nhabe Museum and Maun Educational Park are the major tourist attractions in the district.
+Maun, the Tsodilo Hills, Moremi Game Reserve, Gchwihaba (Drotsky's) Caves, Aha Hills, Nhabe Museum and Maun Educational Park is the major tourist attractions in the district.

 Demographics

 As of 2011, the total population of the district was 175,631 compared to 142,970 in 2001.
 The growth rate of population during the decade was 2.08.
 The population in the district was 8.67 per cent of the total population in the country.
 The sex ratio stood at 95.11 for every 100 males, compared to 93.43 in 2001.
 The average house hold size was 3.27 in 2011 compared to 4.49 in 2001.
 There were 5,437 craft and related workers, 2,290 clerks, 8,777 people working in elementary occupation 1,117 Legislators, Administrators & managers 2,974 Plant & machine operators and assemblers, 856 professionals, 5,812 service workers, shop & market sales workers, 2,398 skilled agricultural & related workers 2,069 technicians and associated professionals, making the total work force to 31,915.